2020 Best Online Education Degrees

-With a master’s degree in education, a graduate can continue or launch a career in education administration, teaching, or education lobbying and development.
+With a master’s degree in education, a graduate can continue or launch a career in educational leadership, teaching, or education lobbying and development.
 Administrators typically need experience in teaching or the education system in addition to a master's degree.
-Individuals with no teaching experience can use the master's to earn a state teaching credential; current teachers can use the program to broaden their skills or become education leaders.

 The curriculum varies between programs, but courses generally provide reading, discussion, and writing forums for students on topics like education finance, the achievement gap, and education reform.
 Students also choose an emphasis area, such as elementary education, mathematics education, science education, special education, school administration, or educational technology, and take courses focusing on topics in that field.
 One of the most important components of a doctorate in education program is the dissertation.
 Students choose an original topic and an advising professor, then read extensively about their topic, and conduct their own research.